Inspiring the Audacity to Heal

 Why I’m With You on This Path

-I don’t just help people manage stress, I help them heal the attachment wounds and survival patterns behind it.
+I don’t help people simply manage stress.
+I work with the attachment patterns and survival strategies beneath it.

-I'm also the co-author of The Attachment Style Makeover and The Art of Micro-Resting—resources designed to bridge the gap between emotional safety and everyday life.
+I’m also the co-author of Attachment Style Makeover and The Art of Micro-Resting, resources designed to translate emotional safety into everyday life.

 The Heart of My Attachment-Based Approach

-Space meets structure.
-We’ll build rhythms that work for your nervous system (not against it), while honoring your ambition, faith, and relational longing.
+We build rhythms that support your nervous system while honoring ambition, faith, and relational longing.

 Let’s Get Real for a Second…